 As Accounting Officer, the Group Chief Executive has responsibility for reviewing the effectiveness of the system of internal control.
-During the year ended 31 August 2023 the review has been informed by:
+During the year ended 31 August 2024 the review has been informed by:

-- the work of the internal auditor; - the financial management and governance self-assessment process; - the school resource management self-assessment tool; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework; - the work of the external auditors; and - correspondence from ESFA.
+- the work of the internal auditor;

+- the school resource management self-assessment tool;

+- the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework;

+- the work of the external auditors; and

+- correspondence from ESFA.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the audit and risk committee and a plan to ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance, Audit and Risk Committee and a plan to ensure continuous improvement of the system is in place.